 We are unsure what these details have to do with his state of mind, but it should be noted that surviving both the flu and a car accident are not necessarily indicators of mental health.

-The other notable figure is Nick Gonzalez, a 67 year old oncologist who practiced controversial and unproven alternative cancer treatments.
-Gonzalez died at age 60 of cardiac-related issues.
+The other notable figure is Nick Gonzalez, an oncologist who practiced controversial and unproven alternative cancer treatments.
+Gonzalez died at age 67 of cardiac-related issues.
 His death sparked its own conspiracy theories and memes, as he once joked that pharmaceutical companies might target him for his work, as Vitality Magazine reported:

 The keynote speaker at this year’s Whole Life Expo is Dr. Nicholas Gonzalez of New York, one of a small number of doctors whose success in treating cancer exceeds that of mainstream oncology by a wide margin.
 His work thereby puts the lie to pharmaceutical propaganda that fuels a cancer industry bringing in hundreds of billions of dollars while fooling millions of desperate and bewildered patients.
 “I’ve been told drug companies know about my work but hope I get hit by a bus,” Dr. Gonzalez observes wryly.

 The two remaining cases included here involve people who had connections to holistic medicine, but were far from national figures in the movement and could barely be considered primary targets for a hit job: